RemigiusL/Testcafe-Keyword-Driven/README1.md

 - this reporter embeds all screenshots as base 64 images, making the generated json file completely autonomous.

+## Video rendering

+- this video embeds all actions as .mp4, making the generated .mp4 file completely autonomous.

 ## Logger rendering

 - this logger embeds all information about the execution as a html report, making the generated html file completely autonomous.

+## Mail rendering

+- this making the emailable logger file completely autonomous.

 ## Contributors